abhinavk99/jikanpy/V4_upgrade_changes.md

 	- [X] modify `club` in jikan to reflect changes. (right now only supports `/getClubsByID`)
 	- [X] modify `producer` in jikan to reflect changes
 	- [X] modify `user` in jikan to reflect changes
-	- [ ] Setup filtered searches as extensions
+	- [X] Setup filtered searches as extensions
+- [ ] Duplicate changes in aiojikan